sabpdo/portfolio-sabpdo/docs/assignments/project1.md

 The purpose of this interview is to identify practical challenges and gaps in existing practices related to food waste management within a food service environment, specifically in a restaurant setting.
 Nicole, a 19-year-old college student whose parents own and run a Chinese restaurant was chosen as an interviewee for her experience in the food industry within a family-run business.
 As someone involved in the day-to-day operations of the restaurant, she likely has first-hand insight into the challenges of inventory management and implementation of sustainable practices at the restaurant.
 We may be able to better understand how small family-owned restaurants navigate food waste and what barriers and bottlenecks they face.

+#### Why We Chose Anita

+Anita is a 32-year-old living in a rural town in Alabama with her wife, her father, and her pets.
+After the loss of her grandmother and her wife losing her job at a local fast food restaurant, Anita and her family have struggled with food insecurity on a daily basis, especially given rising grocery prices after COVID-19, limited access to food pantries, and the stigma she experiences as a lesbian in her highly religious community.
+She faces several obstacles to accessing food as a disabled person and primary caregiver in a small, resource-limited town, so we thought she would be able to provide unique insight into the challenges faced with respect to food insecurity.
+Her story highlights the need for solutions that address both practical and social barriers, making her an ideal interviewee.

 ## Interview Plans